 California Senate Bill 1137 (SB-1137) was passed and implemented on July 8, 2008 and mandated that mortgage lenders operating in California delay filing an NOD until 30 days after contacting the homeowner with information on foreclosure alternatives.
-Specifically, SB-1137 required the lender to contact the borrower in person or over the telephone and notify the borrower of his right to schedule a meeting with the lender to discuss foreclosure alternatives.
-The mortgagor then had the right to schedule a meeting with the lender within 14 days of first contact.
-Then, after the initial contact or attempted "due diligence", the law required the lender to wait 30 days before filing an NOD.
+Specifically, SB-1137 required the lender to contact the borrower in person or over the telephone and notify the borrower of his right to schedule a meeting with the lender to discuss fore-closure alternatives.
+The mortgagor then had the right to schedule a meeting with the lender to discuss fore-closure alternatives.
+The mortgagor then had the right to schedule a meeting with the lender "due diligence", the law required the lender to wait 30 days before filing an NOD.
 Three attempts to contact the mortgagor over the telephone on different days and at different times satisfied the law's due diligence requirement.
 This due diligence requirement likely created large foreclosure institutional costs for lenders as many lacked the infrastructure to contact borrowers by telephone on a large scale (Agarwal et al., 2017).
 Further, the law required the legal owner who took possession of a vacant residential property via foreclosure to maintain it or face fines of up to \$1000 per property per day.
 The sunset date for SB-1137 was January 1, 2013.

 Prior to the enactment of SB-1137, existing law only required that the lender file an NOD with the appropriate county recorder and then mail the NOD to the mortgage borrower.
 In sending the NOD, lenders were not obligated to provide information on foreclosure alternatives.
-The aim of SB-1137 was to alert struggling homeowners of foreclosure alternatives via mortgage lenders and change the net present value calculation of foreclosure versus mortgage modification.20
+The aim of SB-1137 was to alert struggling homeowners of foreclosure alternatives via mortgage lenders and change the net present value calculation of foreclosure versus mortgage modification.